mathie/mathie.github.io/_drafts/dockerising-a-rails-app.markdown

 {% endhighlight %}

 Now we can run `rake docker:build` to build our pair of docker images, one for the web front end, and one for the app itself.
+If you take a look at the file in GitHub, you'll see that I've also added some helper tasks to automate running and terminating the containers in the right order with the right links.

 ## Container Host Names